 More recently the trust has become more successful in securing funding for a number of projects which will be delivered throughout the Wyre catchment.
 The projects focus on a wide range of issues which include biodiversity, water quality, natural flood management, habitat creation and habitat connectivity.
 The trust has recently created its integrated catchment plan, which contains a comprehensive list of priorities within the Wyre catchment, these have been reviewed and agreed by our partners.
 It is expected that in their day-to-day role the Woodland Officer will support the delivery of this plan, identification of new woodland priorities, development of a woodland creation plan for the Wyre catchment which will help support the return of natural processes to the watercourses of the Wyre catchment.
 The role will also focus upon the delivery of collaborative projects to increase woodland cover across the Wyre catchment and Lancashire.

-Due to its success the Trust now seeks to grow its scope and scale by employing a third member of staff to develop, deliver and monitor its natural flood management projects.
-The delivery catchment resilience measures across the Wyre is seen as one of the crucial mechanisms to manage flood risk to the small towns and villages which are situated in the mid-wyre catchment.
+Due to its success the Trust now seeks to grow its scope and scale by employing a fifth member of staff to develop, deliver and monitor its project delivery.
+The delivery of woodland creation across the Wyre is seen as one of the crucial mechanisms to ensure that the Wyre catchment is more resilient in the face of climate breakdown.

-The role will be home based in the north Lancashire area, but the candidate will be expected to work across the catchment and hot-desk at the offices of various partners.
-The role will also entail a high degree of practical work, in particular, this will include the construction of natural flood management interventions (Leaky dams etc), in river activities and the coordination of volunteers and contractors whilst out on site.
+The role will be home based in the north Lancashire area, but the candidate will be expected to work across the catchment and hot desk at the offices of various partners.
+The post will report to the Wyre Rivers Trust General Manager and Chairman.

-Please send a completed application form (below) and a covering letter to email@example.com
+To apply, please send a completed application form and a covering letter to email@example.com